 Phoebe isn't nearly as active as Icy.
 Her nails seem to grow at lightning speed, so trimming her nails between grooming appointments is a must! |

-My husband, a serious DIY-er always says "You need the right tools for the right job".
-I thought I had the right tool, a pet nail trimmer!
-The trimmer came in a pet grooming kit I won at a party a few years ago.
-I had used it but only sporadically.
-What I didn't realize was that the trimmer had gotten really dull really fast.
 I couldn't successfully trim Phoebe's nails because the trimmer was too dull to make a clean cut.
 How did I find that out?
 My husband suggested the trimmer might have gotten dull and was no longer able to make a clean cut.
 I decided to make one last ditch effort and buy a new pet nail trimmer.
 If I couldn't be successful, I'd resolve myself to extra trips to the groomer just to get her nails trimmed.
 As though grooming isn't expensive enough!

 These two dog nail trimmers look like the same kind of tool, but one of these things is not like the other.
 One of these things is dull and won't cleanly cut! |